 Altstadt is German for “Old Town” which is exactly what Munich’s historic district is.

 Walking in Altstadt is like having a stroll in a medieval village with the numerous neo-gothic buildings and the beautiful cobblestone pavements.

 Bear in mind, though, that the capital of Bavaria was heavily bombed during WWII

-Many buildings that you will see around you, were actually erected after the second world war, with the same exact design of the original building.
+Many buildings that you will see around you, were actually erected after the Second World War, with the same exact design as the original building.

 In saying that, this is the best part of Munich to do some sightseeing, it will not disappoint you.

-This is most definitely a popular area to stay, and surely to visit.
+This is most definitely a popular area to stay in, and surely to visit.

-And if you are planning for a long stay and looking for a fitness center, check out Prime Time Fitness.
-This is my gym, hands down a great spot for some wights or aerobic exercise.
+And if you are planning for a long stay and looking for a fitness centre, check out Prime Time Fitness.
+This is my gym, hands down a great spot for some weights or aerobic exercise.